-For the purpose of the above subclause, a weekend means work in ordinary time on a Saturday and/or a Sunday in any one calendar week.
+For the purpose of the above subclause, a "weekend" means work performed in ordinary time on a Saturday and/or a Sunday in any one calendar week.

-- 31.3 Access and taking of leave for all staff, whether clinical, non-clinical or care. - (i) Annual leave shall be given and shall be taken within a period of six months after the date when the right to annual leave accrued; provided that the giving and taking of such leave may be postponed by mutual agreement between the parties for a further period not exceeding six months. - (ii) The employee shall give each employer where practicable, two months' notice of the date upon which he or she shall enter upon leave and, in any event, such notice shall not be less than one month.
-Notwithstanding, annual leave requested for peak periods such as Christmas, School Holidays and other such breaks, may require a period of notice greater than that stated within this subclause. - (iii) Where approved by the employer, only in exceptional circumstances, annual leave of less than one week may be taken, meeting the notification requirements of 31.3(ii).
+- 30.4 Access and taking of leave for all staff, whether clinical, non-clinical or care staff. - (i) The employee shall give each employer where practicable, two months' notice of the date upon which they shall enter upon leave and, in any event, such notice shall not be less than one month.
+Notwithstanding, annual leave requested for peak periods such as Christmas/New Year, School Holidays and other such breaks, may require a period of notice greater than that stated within this subclause.